Also known as: Acne rosacea

 - Rosacea is not acne and will not improve with over-the-counter acne treatment.

-- Permanent changes in appearance (for example, a red, swollen nose)
+- Lasting changes in appearance (for example, a red, swollen nose)

-Your health care provider can usually diagnose rosacea by performing a physical exam and asking questions about your medical history.
+Your health care provider can often diagnose rosacea by doing a physical exam and asking questions about your medical history.

 There is no known cure for rosacea.

-In severe cases, laser surgery may help reduce the redness.
+In very bad cases, laser surgery may help reduce the redness.
 Surgery to remove some swollen nose tissue may also improve your appearance.

 Rosacea is a harmless condition, but it may cause you to be self-conscious or embarrassed.
-It may be a long-term (chronic) problem.
 It cannot be cured, but may be controlled with treatment.

 - Review date: